• Skip to primary navigation

 • Divide dough in half

-• Work with one half at a time.
-Cut dough in half again.
-Keep halving dough until 8 portions are formed.
+• Work with one-half at a time.
+Cut the dough into 8 equal portions.

 • Place the three balls into one greased cup of a cupcake pan.
 The three balls form one roll.